 Thank you for allowing us to continue to provide your family with quality drinking water this year.
 In order to maintain a safe and dependable water supply we sometimes need to make improvements that will benefit all of our customers.
 The costs of these improvements may be reflected in the rate structure.
-Rate adjustments may be necessary in order to address these improvements.
 We ask that all our customers help us protect our water sources, which are the heart of our community.
-Please call our office if you have questions.
+Please email any questions to waterandsewer@co.seneca.ny.us